leafo/sitecap/README.md

 sitecap --http --mcp --domains "example.com,*.cdn.com" --headers '{"X-Token":"secret"}'
 ```

-Clients can still override or extend these defaults by calling `configure_browser_context`, but the initial values come from the flags provided at startup.
+Clients can still override or extend these defaults by calling `configure_browser_context`, including setting or clearing the default wait, but the initial values come from the flags provided at startup.

 ### Metrics